SteveNoyes/base-apparel-coming-soon/README.md

 ### Useful resources

-- [How to Center a Div](https://blog.devgenius.io/3-ways-to-center-a-div-with-css-3df9e66dbd42) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to Center a Div](https://blog.devgenius.io/3-ways-to-center-a-div-with-css-3df9e66dbd42) - This is my perennial question.
+Google knows I will never remember how to center a div.

 - [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - Box shadow for button and div sections.

-- [text spacing](https://www.w3schools.com/css/css_text_spacing.asp) - Spacing for the top header was made easier with this.
+- [linear-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) - The syntax of the gradient degree was odd.

 ## Author